DDMAL/ddmal.github.io/README.md

 The right column is where the content of each post is added.
 The default mode is a What-You-See-Is-What-You-Get (WYSIWYG) editor, which will give you immediate feedback on the desired Markdown formatting.
 If it is preferred, click on the ellipsis in the upper right hand corner to change to edit in 'Raw' mode, where the Markdown is explicitly written.

 If the blog post will feature images and files, upload them to the 'Media' library which can be accessed on the sidebar.
 To add them in the WYSIWYG post editor, hit `ctrl+shift+u`.
 This will open the media library where each image or file can be selected and added inline to the post.
+The images will be center-justified when posted to the blog.